GuilleDiazFentanes/AutoClaim-AutoRoll-AutoReact-MudaeBot-2024/README.md

 + `repeatMinute` - You can choose what exact minute of the hour will the Bot roll (value between 00 and 59, will be set to 25 by default)

 ##### Example of correctly filled variables
 Depending on the variable type (boolean, string, int or array), the data might be between quotes or not.
-Please pay attention to it
+Please pay attention to it.
 In the example, the token, channelId and serverdId are invented fields.
 ```python
 token = 'MTE4MDIyNzU4NTUzNjQzNDMxNw.GDXjNH.YqGhIq7GwyVHSk9sf9zod3AACAffJeZiynTexc'